 - Pray on your knees* and ask for a sober day.
 (See below for an agnostic interpretation)

 - Morning: Please keep me sober and look after me today (Group Of Drunks)

 - Night: Thank this greater power for keeping you sober

 - Morning: Read the“Just for Today” card

-- Night: Write a list of things to be grateful for and the gifts you have received since getting clean and sober.
+- Night: Write a list of things to be grateful for and the gifts you have received since getting sober.